Home How it works Tutors Subjects Insights FAQ Free Trial

 Frequently Asked Questions

-Neither is consistently harder.
-Cambridge tends toward extended analytical responses; Edexcel uses more structured, point-based formats.
+Neither board is consistently harder.
+Cambridge IGCSE (CAIE) favours extended analytical responses and applied problem-solving, while Edexcel International GCSE uses more structured, point-based questions that reward methodical answers.
 Difficulty depends on the student's learning style.
-Both qualifications are equally recognised by universities worldwide.
+Both qualifications are equally recognised by universities worldwide, including UK, US, Canadian and Australian institutions.

-Cambridge IGCSE (CIE) is more prevalent globally — used across the GCC, Malaysia, Singapore, Pakistan, Egypt, and most of Africa.
+Cambridge IGCSE (CAIE) is more prevalent globally — used across the GCC, Malaysia, Singapore, Pakistan, Egypt and most of Africa.
 Edexcel International GCSE is more common in UAE British curriculum schools and the UK.
-Many schools use both boards across different subjects.
+Many schools offer both, choosing the board per subject based on which syllabus better suits the department.

 Universities do not systematically prefer one over the other.
-Both Cambridge IGCSE and Edexcel International GCSE are equally accepted by UK, US, Australian, Singaporean, and other universities worldwide.
-What matters is the grade achieved, not the board.
+Both Cambridge IGCSE and Edexcel International GCSE are equally accepted by UK, US, Canadian, Australian and Singaporean universities at the IGCSE level.
+What matters is the grade achieved, the subject combination, and predicted/actual grades at A-Level or IB Diploma, not the IGCSE board itself.